UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/kaan.ugur/index.md

   This is just a unprofessionally prototype to show the **main idea.** I am still working on it.

-  From side                                             | From front :-----------------------------------------------------|-----------------------------------------------------:
+  Prototype from side                                             | Prototype from front :-----------------------------------------------------|-----------------------------------------------------:
 <img src="prototype_side.jpg" width="500" height="500"> | <img src="prototype_front.jpg" width="500" height="500">